Jamaican students in Florida win Independence Essay Competition

 The winners will be presented with congratulatory plaques from Jamaica’s Consul General, Mr. Ricardo Allicock.

-The competition now in its seventh year, is organized by the Miami office of the Jamaica Information Service (JIS) and is open to first and second generation Jamaican children residing in Florida State.
+The competition is now in its seventh year.
+It is organized by the Miami office of the Jamaica Information Service (JIS).
+The competition is open to first and second generation Jamaican children living in Florida.

 The competition forms part of the activities to mark the annual Independence celebrations in Florida and is intended to advance community awareness while exposing the young Jamaicans to their roots.